Brown Sugar Pecan Cake

 - In a large bowl, cream butter, brown sugar and sugar until light and fluffy.
 Add eggs, one at a time, beating well after each addition.
 Beat in vanilla.
 In another bowl, whisk flour and baking powder; add to creamed mixture alternately with sour cream, beating well after each addition.
 Fold in pecans.

 - Transfer batter to prepared pan.
-Bake 70-80 minutes or until a toothpick inserted in center comes out clean.
+Bake until a toothpick inserted in center comes out clean, 70-80 minutes.
 Cool in pan 30 minutes before removing to a wire rack to cool completely.
 Dust with confectioners' sugar.
 If desired, serve with ice cream and drizzle with topping.